ShyHarvey/ProjectScooters/README.md

 ## Implemented features:

 * JWT authorization
+* registration
-* addition of new products
+* addition of new products with admin panel
+* deleting of products with admin panel
 * product search by name
 * shopping cart
 * favorites